 At the first, Involuntary level, solid product strategy, robust support and customer road-mapping is required to reduce customer drop-off.
 At the Incidental level, relatively simple rule-based and machine learning models can be used to identify certain consistent patterns in customer behaviour that indicate that they are actively moving into a “likely to drop”.
 The final, Deliberate, level is the most challenging, since it falls within the realm of sentiment, affect and subjective opinion.
 This is where opinion mining algorithms come into play and can be used to navigate the typically difficult terrain of unstructured data and customer sentiment in order to highlight customers in need of intervention.

 As customers use a subscription-based service they generate large amounts of structured data and metadata.
 From demographic data to usage and transaction data, it is relatively straightforward and efficient to collect and analyse even in a way which is privacy conscious.
-The idea underpinning this approach is that customers on the verge of dropping exhibit certain common “churn signals”.
+The idea underpinning this approach is that customers on the verge of dropping exhibit certain common churn signals.
 These can be identified in the structured data and metadata that they generate through the use of their account.
 Streaming data analytics systems are typically best suited to handle this level of real-time data.

 One paper estimates that only around 20% of useful business insights that can be acted on in preventing customer churn can be gained from this kind of structured data.
 The remaining 80% falls within the much more analytically challenging unstructured data realm of natural language.
 However, given the high impact of even the slightest gains in customer retention, companies are rightfully interested in getting as much insight as they can from this structured data.